Croydon, New South Wales: Politics

-At the federal level, Croydon is partly in the Division of Reid (north of the Hume Highway) and partly in the Division of Watson (south of the Hume Highway).
-Croydon was moved into Reid at the redistribution in 2016.
-Due to successive redistributions in 2009 and 2016 that moved the electorate eastward, Reid is a marginal electorate, largely inheriting the Inner West territory of the old Division of Lowe and retaining only a small part of the pre-2009 division of Reid in Western Sydney.
+At the federal level, Croydon is partly in the Division of Reid (north of the Hume Highway) and partly in the Division of Grayndler (south of the Hume Highway).
+Part of Croydon was moved into Reid at the redistribution in 2016 and the rest into Grayndler at the 2024 redistribution.
+At the state level, Croydon is in the NSW state electoral division of Strathfield.